includeos/mothership_documentation/Getting-started.rst

 ::

-    $ htpasswd -c -B .htpasswd myuser // create a .htpasswd file and add a the user myuser
+    $ htpasswd -c -B .htpasswd myuser // create a .htpasswd file and add the user myuser

 You will then be prompted to enter a password.
 Do this.